pranavanand24/GUI-development-with-tKinter/README.md

-# Python-GUI-with-TKinter
+# Python-GUI-with-tKinter

-Getting started with Python Tkinter GUI
+Getting started with Python tkinter GUI

 Python offers multiple options for developing GUI (Graphical User Interface).
 Out of all the GUI methods, tkinter is most commonly used method.